SEND Information Report

 Students are encouraged to develop a network of staff and students to speak to if they have any concerns academically, emotionally or socially.
-We are fortunate enough to be a hub for NESSie who provide in school counselling support if needed.

 Students on the Additional Needs Register will create and review an individual Pupil Passport with the support of a member of the AN team.
 This will encourage them to share their opinions with teaching staff.